Skip to main content

 children(propertyName, options);

-• options (optional): Additional settings for filtering or structuring child nodes.
+• options (optional) provides additional settings for filtering or structuring child nodes.
 This can include:

 When

-The when directive allows you to conditionally render sections of HTML.
-By providing a condition to when, it will display the specified template in the DOM when the condition is true and remove it when false.
-If the condition never becomes true, the template won’t be rendered at all.
+When you provide a condition to when, it displays the specified template in the DOM when the condition is true and removes it when false.
+If the condition never becomes true, the template is not rendered at all.

 import { GenesisElement, customElement, observable, html, when } from "@genesislcap/web-core";